mcassano/ai_coach/README.md

 # AI Coach
-Python script designed to be run on the Vizy platform or natively on a Macbook Pro.
+Python system to coach you on push-ups, designed to be run on the Vizy platform or natively on a Macbook Pro.

 ## Vizy
 Copy this repo into the /home/pi/vizy/apps directory and Vizy should pick it up as "AI Coach" under the "Apps" menu.